 Up Next

 If you’re frequently late, you may not hit it off with the producers or director.
 In fact, they could potentially replace you, if you actively choose to disrespect them and the rest of the cast and crew.
-It’s really important you know what kind of information is given to you ahead of time, so you can look it over, and not waste time once you get to set.
-Learn the fundamentals about the call sheet, below.
+It’s really important you know what kind of information is given to you ahead of your call time, so you can look it over, and not waste time once you get to set.
+Learn the fundamentals below.

 Up Next: What is a Call Sheet? →